microsoft/finops-toolkit/docs/_docs/framework/capabilities/manage/intersecting-disciplines.md

 Identify what frameworks and methodologies are used within your organization.
 Learn about the processes and benefits each framework provides and how they overlap with FinOps.
 Develop a plan for how processes can be aligned to achieve collective goals.

 <!-->[!VIDEO https://www.youtube.com/embed/iJyz8N55l8WZbzCH?list=PLUSCToibAswnAZASwN31liSpOf0vb6rXM]-->
-{% include video.html title="FinOps & intersecting frameworks" id="iJyz8N55l8WZbzCH" list="PLUSCToibAswnAZASwN31liSpOf0vb6rXM" %}
+{% include video.html name="FinOps & intersecting frameworks" id="iJyz8N55l8WZbzCH" list="PLUSCToibAswnAZASwN31liSpOf0vb6rXM" %}

 <br>